-A six-dose regimen is recommended with 1 to 3 tablets per dose, depending on bodyweight:

-5 to less than 15 kg bodyweight: the first dose of one tablet of 20/120mg, given at the time of initial diagnosis, should be followed by five further doses of one tablet given at 8, 24, 36, 48 and 60 hours thereafter.

-15 to less than 25 kg bodyweight: the first dose of two tablets of 20/120mg or one tablet of 40/240mg, given at the time of initial diagnosis, should be followed by five further doses of two tablets given at 8, 24, 36, 48 and 60 hours thereafter.

-25 to less than 35 kg bodyweight: the first dose of fou tablets of 20/120mg, or two Tablet of 40/240mg or one tablet for 80/480mg, given at the time of initial diagnosis, should be followed by five further doses of three tablets given at 8, 24, 36, 48 and 60 hours thereafter.
+A six-dose regimen is recommended with 1 to 3 tablets per dose, depending on bodyweight: 5 to less than 15 kg bodyweight: the first dose of one tablet, given at the time of initial diagnosis, should be followed by five further doses of one tablet given at 8, 24, 36, 48 and 60 hours thereafter.
+15 to less than 25 kg bodyweight: the first dose of two tablets, given at the time of initial diagnosis, should be followed by five further doses of two tablets given at 8, 24, 36, 48 and 60 hours thereafter.
+25 to less than 35 kg bodyweight: the first dose of three tablets, given at the time of initial diagnosis, should be followed by five further doses of three tablets, given at the time of initial diagnosis, should be followed by five further doses of three tablets, given at 8, 24, 36, 48 and 60 hours thereafter.

-Infants weighing less than 5 kg

-The safety and efficacy of Hanmal tablets have not been established in infants weighing less than 5 kg and no dosing recommendations can be made.
-Currently available data are described in section 5.1 and 5.2.

-Older people

-There is no information suggesting that the dosage in patients over 65 years of age should be different than in younger adults.